mathworks/open-gravitational-wave-data-matlab/README.md

 - Accompanying **Jupyter notebook** (.ipynb) for use in a Jupyter environment.
 More information on MATLAB kernel [here](mathworks.com/products/reference-architectures/jupyter.html)
 - Accompanying **Code Ocean reproducible capsule** (.m) for one-click reproducibility of the code by anyone, including reviewers.

-## About the Image Data Resource
+## About the Gravitational Wave Open Science Center
-The Image Data Resource (IDR) is a public repository of image datasets from published scientific studies, where the community can submit, search and access high-quality bio-image data.
+The Gravitational Wave Open Science Center (GWOSC) is a public repository of gravitational wave events and experimental sessions from LIGO, Virgo and Kagra for the community.
-It can be accessed at [https://idr.openmicroscopy.org/](https://idr.openmicroscopy.org/)
+It can be accessed at [https://gwosc.org/](https://gwosc.org/).
+[Here](https://gwosc.org/eventapi/html/GWTC/) is a list of available GW events from GWOSC.

-**For advanced users** A detailed guide to the Image Data Resource API can be found [here](idr.openmicroscopy.org/about/api.html).
+**For advanced users** A detailed guide to the GWOSC API can be found [here](https://gwosc.org/apidocs/).
 To access the REST API use the MATLAB [webread](mathworks.com/help/matlab/ref/webread.html) function

 ### Required Products
 This tutorial uses the following products\
 - MATLAB
-- Image Processing Toolbox
+- Signal Processing Toolbox

 This code has been developed and tested using MATLAB 2023a